act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Inapplicable Example 3

-Text not a child of an HTML element
+Text not a child of an HTML element.

 ```html
 <svg>